-Representative quotation
+Capability Representative quotation

 for us to follow the policies."
 (Senior

 Manager, BG 32)

-and facilities vernment "The Belt and Road initiative provided a lot of support for export, for example, the
+Using infrastructure and facilities "The Belt and Road initiative provided a lo

+enabled by the government of support for export, for example, the
-ernment railway systems especially in Southeast Asia

-and Europe which enabled SMEs, in inland
+railway systems especially in Southeast Asia and Europe which enabled SMEs, in inland

 cities, to export and stimulated their

 international expansion Especially

-industrial products, the railway can shorten
+industrial products, the railway can shorter

 by half the time needed for shipping to

 Europe."
-(Senior Manager, BG 17) "The government encourages companies like
+(Senior Manager, BG 17) "The government encourages companies lik

-us to go overseas, we can enjoy some benefits
+us to go overseas, we can enjoy some benefit

 like tax reduction and facilities There is

-something called export tax rebates that give
+something called export tax rebates that giv

 us a refund of value-added tax and

 consumption taxes, and we can store our

-goods in the bonded area for a long time with

-low cost and tax-free It definitely makes
+goods in the bonded area for a long time wit low cost and tax-free It definitely makes

-export more convenient and helps us to expand quickly."
+export more convenient and helps us to

+expand quickly."
 (Senior Manager, BG 32)

-reviews "Customers' comments can significantly
+Obtaining favorable reviews "Customers' comments can significantly

 affect small vendors like us on Amazon,

 especially by attracting new buyers who

 choose among several sellers.
-Therefore, we

-pay great attention to customer review
+Therefore, we pay great attention to customer review

-management We normally give customers
+management We normally give customer

-incentives (such as coupons, samples, and gifts) to encourage them to make positive
+incentives (such as coupons, samples, and

+gifts) to encourage them to make positive

 comments, and sometimes even review our

 products outside the Amazon platform, for

 example by reviewing videos on YouTube."
 (Founder, BG 15)

-"Some companies hire professional reviewers
+"Some companies hire professional reviewer

-to write positive reviews on the platform, but it's quite risky because the platform can
+to write positive reviews on the platform, bu

+it's quite risky because the platform can

-detect these abnormal accounts We prefer
+detect these abnormal accounts We prefe

 organic reviews which are made by actual

-users; we often encourage them to make

-short and nice reviews a while after they
+users; we often encourage them to make short and nice reviews a while after they

 receive the products."
 (Founder, BG 19)

-ner "Every customer has their standards and
+Responding to customer "Every customer has their standards and

-requirements and period of usage Maintaining customers also helps us to
+requirements requirements and period of usage

+Maintaining customers also helps us to

 advance our expertise because they can

-always identify new problems and they can

-help us to develop a better understanding of
+always identify new problems and they can help us to develop a better understanding of

 the local standards and criteria, so that we

 can get more orders."
-(Senior Manager, BG 7)
+(Senior Manager, BG 7

 "In this industry, word-of-mouth is very

 important.
-Unlike selling consumer goods with relatively low unit prices, our projects
+Unlike selling consumer goods

-are bigger and often with relatively long
+with relatively low unit prices, our projects are bigger and often with relatively long

 periods.
-Therefore, we need to try our best to
+Therefore, we need to try our best t

 meet the customers' particular

 requirements."
 (Senior Manager, BG 33)

-ferences of "In the game industry, you commonly are
+Awareness of the preferences of "In the game industry, you commonly are

-making something that depends on the model
+foreign making something that depends on the mode

 of service provision (the users continuously paying for premium service or function

 upgrading) which is typical in China.
-Instead,
+Instead

 we are building more into the clusters

 premium type of game product, it's just like

 you pay once upfront and there's no model of

 service provision or making money all the

 time.
-This is more suitable for foreign users."
+This is more suitable for foreign users.
+(Founder, BG 2)

-(Founder, BG 2) "We provide conculting services for
+"We provide consulting services for

-"We provide consulting services for foreigners who want to find jobs or settle in
+foreigners who want to find jobs or settle in

 China, and we realize it's important to

 highlight our service packages according to

-the different preferences of people from

-different areas Westerners are more likely
+the different preferences of people from different areas Westerners are more likel

-to care about how to build their social life in
+to care about how to build their social life i

 China so we recommend local socializing

+activities and circles for them, and sometime

+activities and energy for them, and sometime